 "I was thinking maybe a noose."
 Kurt leveled a bitch stare at the theater company's star performer that should have struck him dead where he stood.

 Blaine smiled, always pleased when he could get a rise out of the consummate professional.
-He'd joined the troupe a year ago and it hadn't taken him long to realize what a witty mind and sharp tongue lay hidden beneath the uptight facade of Kurt Hummel.
+He'd joined the troupe a year ago and it hadn't taken him long to realize what a witty mind and sharp tongue lay hidden beneath the uptight façade of Kurt Hummel.
 But, as much as he enjoyed their banter, he should get back to rehearsal.
 The five minute break had probably ended five minutes ago.
 He slipped his jacket off and slung it over a shoulder, winking again before sauntering away.

 He went to splash cold water on his warm face and looked unenthusiastically at his reflection.
 Gray blazer, black slacks and plain white shirt.
 The black and red striped necktie was his only splash of color.
 His hair was flattened into submission, bangs combed down and over to the side.
-He felt ludicrous in this get-up; one of many bland, staid, unoriginal but totally socially acceptable outfits he'd created for work.
+He felt ludicrous in this get-up; one of many bland, staid, unoriginal, yet totally socially acceptable outfits he'd created for work.

-The bellowing of his nickname brought a smile back to his face.
+The bellowing of his nickname brought a small smile back to his face.
 Sue was one of the most interesting people he'd met in New York.
 Abrasive and often offensive, she was also fair and honest – with him.

-"Good morning, Sue," Kurt greeted her as he returned to the costumers' workroom, a large, open area backstage.
+"Good morning, Sue," Kurt greeted as he returned to the costumers' workroom, a large, open area backstage.

 "There you are," she said as if she'd been looking.
 Kurt knew she'd only gotten as far as his desk, if that, before shouting.